Slackadays/Chata/README.md

 Tons of things today use DSP, or Digital Signal Processing, to make them work.

 Take your wireless noise cancelling headphones for example.
 They're using DSP right now to beam that wireless signal and cancel that noise.
-My guitar pedal with zillions of different effects uses a special DSP processor to make them all.
+My guitar pedal with zillions of different effects uses a special DSP processor to create them all.

-However, how do you even get to this point?
+But how do you even get to this point?

 **Enter the clown world of DSP programming.**

-If you want to process signals straight up, all you need is to write some code in a plain old programming language, and you're done!
-But what if you want to make it an audio plugin?
-Now, you're married to some cookie cutter tool that gives you a functional plugin, and hopefully you're done.
-What if you want to use one of those fancy-schmancy DSP processors?
+If all you want to do is straight up process signals, all you need is to "just" write some code in a plain old programming language, and you're done!
+What if you want to make it an audio plugin?
+Well, you're now married to a cookie cutter tool that gives you a functional plugin, and hopefully you're done.
+What if you want to use one of those super duper fancy-schmancy DSP processors?
 Say hello to special snowflake software systems and highway robbery pricing.

 Is there a way out?

 **Enter Chata.**

-I want to make Chata the most _awesome_ way to do great things with DSP.
+Chata's goal is to be the most _awesome_ way to do great things with DSP.
 Imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.

 # How It Works :eyes:

 **Chata doesn't actually exist yet.**

-First, I want to write a standard that's as polished as it can be.
+First, let's write a standard that's as polished as it can be.
 Then, once the standard is ready, we can start making it real.

-The reason for doing this is because I think it's sometimes better to know what you want to achieve first and then work towards that _actionable_ goal rather than working towards something and making up the goal along the way.
+The reason for doing this is because I think it's sometimes better to know what you want to achieve first and then work towards that actionable goal rather than working towards something and making up the goal along the way.

 Here's some of my goals for Chata:
 - a superb standard library with fancy algorithms such as IIR, Hilbert Transform, and more